zilliztech/doc_en/megawise/install_megawise_sql_en.md

     postgres=>
     ```

     >Note：If the connection timeouts, check whether the firewall settings are correct.
+In the current version, you must import data every time MegaWise is restarted.